The importance of cybersecurity is often gravely underestimated by business owners.

 Of course, there are certain procedures for sharing, using corporate profiles, etc., which are also regularly monitored.

-Such a responsible attitude to cyber security within our company gives us confidence in the safety of important information and a significant competitive advantage, as well as being key to the trust of our customers.
+Such a responsible attitude to cybersecurity within our software house gives us confidence in the safety of important information and significant competitive advantage, as well as making us the trustworthy software development partner for our customers.